 Implications for school-wide changes include more comprehensive training focused on managing student behavior and learning needs, and administrative support for staff.
 Such issues could potentially be addressed by integrating school counseling evidence-based interventions and protocols within school-wide support.
-School counselors, administrators, and other specialized school staff can provide student support, teacher training, and individualized peer coaching based on teachers' level of student trauma training.
+School counselors, administrators, and other specialized school staff can provide student support, teacher training.
 Integrated responses and staff preparedness to respond to the many challenges of traumatized students could also be facilitated through the inclusion of trauma emotional regulation instruction in curricula.
 Support for school staff could also examine models of self-care and school-wide supports provided to educators.